aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 Auto Layout is the modern way of building responsive interfaces for iOS.
 That means that you can declare rules for how the app should adapt a user interface for multiple devices, like an iPhone SE, iPhone 6S, iPad, etc., without having to build a separate Storyboard for each device.

-Auto Layout is quite complicated.
+Auto Layout is quite complicated and delicate.
 It gives you a lot of power as an app developer, but it hours of practice to gain the basics (and even longer to master).
 We're going to avoid it for now by using the "old school" method of automated layout called "Springs-and-Struts."

 ### What are views?

-- Launch Xcode.
-- How to create a project.
-- What's in an iOS project? (file types)
-- What are views?
-- Disable auto layout.
-- Add a text field to a view controller in Interface Builder.
-- Run your app in a simulator.
+To start learning how to build iOS apps, we’ll first tackle "views."
+Nearly every UI element we see in an app is a View.
+Buttons, labels, tables, images, etc.

+A View is a renderable element that has a size and rules about how to draw and interact with it.
+A Button, for example, is tappable and can be rendered as text or an image.

+You'll build UIs by composing Views onto a Scene represented by a View Controller.
+In the Interface Builder Library, you'll find a number of prebuilt Views that come with the UIKit framework.

+Let's start by adding a simple text field to the View Controller shown in the Main.storyboard file.
+In the Library, search for "text field" using the search bar at the bottom.
+Drag it from the Library onto the middle of the View Controller.
+You can reposition it by click-and-dragging it around, then resize it by dragging the two handles at either end.

+When you click the text field, the sidebar on the right, the Inspector, will show attributes of the selected View.
+First, click on the Attributes Inspector, 4th from the left.
+Change the value in the Attribute called "Placeholder" to "Email," which is the placeholder text for the text field.
+This will show when the text field is empty, cueing the user to what to put there.

+Now let's run your app in the simulator!
+Click the play button in the upper left of the Xcode window.
+The first time, it will take a while, since the Simulator has to start, and Xcode has to install iOS onto the simulator.
+What you're doing is starting up a virtual device, a virtual iPhone on your Mac that will act just like your own.
+You can't install apps on in from the App Store, but you can install your own apps just by pressing the Play button.

+When the simulator starts, try the following:

-- Tap on the text field, enter text.
-Observe how UIKit automates the keyboard appearance and animations.
+- Click (tap) on the text field.
+A keyboard should appear.
-- Change properties of the text field in Interface Builder.
+- Type on the keyboard by tapping its buttons.

+This is how we'll build user interfaces.
+We'll add more Views, customize them, test them in the Simulator, and repeat.
+This way, you'll be able to see your entire app (or most of it), without having to write any code.
+Then at the end of the lesson, we'll make multiple Scenes and connect them together.

 ***